Join our discord for early access to new features!Join discord for early access!Join Now

 !pip install jupyter librosa pandas pytorch_lightning scikit-learn seaborn soundfile tqdm TTS tensorboard wandb pyenchant wandb

-and then change to inference folder, follow these steps:
+and then cd to inference folder

 !pip install pip==23.2.1